-Table of Contents
+Table of Contents:

 If feeding grain to goats it should account for no more than 10% of their overall daily food intake.
 Dairy goats are sometimes given more grain than meat and fiber goats in an attempt to enhance milk production.

 A goat should eat between 2 to 4 pounds of hay on a daily basis.
-This recommended amount varies based upon the maturity of the goat, stature (miniature goats, standard goats), and takes into account the enhanced caloric needs of pregnant or nursing nanny goats.
+This recommended amount varies based on the maturity of the goat, stature (miniature goats, standard goats), and takes into account the enhanced caloric needs of pregnant or nursing nanny goats.

 Goats are browsers and not grazers like horses and cattle.
 They can garner some if not all of their daily roughage intake while wandering around your homestead eating grass, weeds, brush, leaves, and similar natural items – at least during the warm weather parts of the year.

-Even during the winter time goats can browse for a portion of their roughage intake, depending on your climate, and on how much space the herd has to roam and forage for food.
+Even during the winter time goats can browse for a portion of their roughage intake, depending on your climate, and how much space the herd has to roam and forage for food.

-The quality and type of the hay provided to the goat herd matters a great deal from a rumen health and nutrient intake perspective.
+The quality and type of hay provided to the goat herd matters a great deal from a rumen health and nutrient intake perspective.
 Suffice it to say that all hay is not created equal.

-A leafy legume type hay is recommended for goats.
+Leafy legume-type hay is recommended for goats.
 This type of hay is usually comprised of alfalfa, soybeans, vetch, and clover.

 Goat kids as well as their nursing mommas typically thrive on a legume style of hay.
-Mature goats, regardless of type, usually prefer a grass and legume style hay mix to fulfill their dietary needs.
+Mature goats, regardless of type, usually prefer a grass and legume-style hay mix to fulfill their dietary needs.

 This legume style hay boats a high protein, fiber, vitamin A and calcium percentage.
 Alfalfa hay is comprised of roughly 15% to 22% crude protein, and 32% crude fiber.

-Orchard – This style of hay is lower in protein than alfalfa hay but boasts a higher percentage of fiber.
+This style of hay is lower in protein than alfalfa hay but boasts a higher percentage of fiber.
 Orchard grass hay is comprised of about 30% crude fiber and 7% of crude protein.